 Built on the powerful belief that there’s more to youth.

 In 1969, a group of young lawyers came together to establish the “Rap House,” a simple community center for runaway teens and youth struggling with addictions.
-Fifty years later, the “Rap House” has evolved into Oasis Center, where nearly 4,000 youth and families turn for help and direct support every year.
+Fifty years later, the “Rap House” has evolved into Oasis Center, where more than 3,500 youth and families turn for help and direct support every year.
 Oasis Center provides a wide range of opportunities that reflect the diverse needs of youth and their families, from crisis intervention to youth leadership and community engagement to college and career access.

 Our 20+ programs and services are based on the foundation of four areas for youth success – Safety, Belonging, Empowerment, and Generosity.
 All of our work is also firmly rooted in the evidence-based principles of Positive Youth Development and Trauma-Informed Care.